Ilford FP

 FP is a cubic-grain black-and-white film from Ilford Photo with a long history.
 It originated as Fine grain Panchromatic roll film in 1935.
 Like its faster partner product, HP film, it has gone through a number of versions since then, with the latest being FP4 plus (FP4+ for short).

 The film is known for being versatile, with usable results even when underexposed two stops or overexposed six stops.
 This is due to the fact that FP4 features a double layer emulsion.
-It combines a low sensitive fine grain layer and a highly sensitive layer with larger grains.
+It combines a layer of low sensitivity fine grain particles and a high sensitivity larger grained layer.
 This kind of film was already known in the 1920s and 1930s (e.g. Agfa Isopan F 17/10° DIN).
 Being perfect for the amateur's 6x9 roll film cameras these old types lacked sharpness in the 24 x 36 mm format due to the overall thickness of both layers.
 But the FP4 of 1968 combined an amateur-friendly double layer emulsion with the sharpness of a typical thin layer emulsion.
-This was possible because both layers together were only 7.5 µm thick.
+This was possible because both layers together were only 7.5 μm thick.